 Andrikopoulos, P., Kieswich, J., Harwood, S.M., Baba, A., Matsuda, T., Barbeau, O., Jones, K., Eccles, S.A. & Yaqoob, M.M.

 (2015).
-Endothelial Angiogenesis and Barrier Function in Response to Thrombin Require Ca2+ Influx through the Na+/Ca2+ Exchanger.
-J biol chem,
+Endothelial Angiogenesis and Barrier Function in Response to Thrombin Require Ca2+Influx through the Na+/Ca2+Exchanger.
+Journal of biological chemistry,

 Cheeseman, M.D., Faisal, A., Rayter, S., Barbeau, O.R., Kalusa, A., Westlake, M., Burke, R., Swan, M., van Montfort, R., Linardopoulos, S., et al.